 People typically spend hours a day worrying about their perceived defects, which may involve any body part.

-Doctors diagnose the disorder when concerns about appearance cause significant distress or interfere with functioning.
+Doctors diagnose the disorder when preoccupations with perceived defects in one's appearance (which in reality are nonexistent or only slight) cause significant distress or interfere with functioning.

 Certain antidepressants (selective serotonin reuptake inhibitors or clomipramine) and cognitive-behavioral therapy often help.